l33tlamer/docker-autoheal/README.md

 | `DOCKER_SOCK` | `/var/run/docker.sock` | `tcp://localhost:2375` | *Either UNIX socket or TCP address for Docker host access* |
 | `CURL_TIMEOUT` | `30` | `60` | *Timeout for curl connections to the Docker API* |
 | `WEBHOOK_URL` | *none* | `http://example.com/webhook?ABCD` | *Webhook URL to trigger when a container has been restarted* |

+# Optional container label

+You can apply the label `autoheal.stop.timeout=20` to individual containers to override the the stop timeout on them.
+This can be useful if you have some that take much longer to properly stop.
+To avoid having them killed, increase the timeout accordingly.

 # Docker UNIX Socket